jpodolski/ssbm-py/README.md

   - VoD tools for generating video titles, thumbnails, and timestamps
   - Plenty more bells 'n' whistles

 *NOTE: Please understand that as this is an (relatively) untested work-in-progress, and no funcationality or features are guaranteed to work at any point in time.
-That being said, the master branch **should** almost never recieve an update that breaks any prior functionality, a*
+That being said, the master branch **should** almost never recieve an update that breaks any prior functionality.*

 ## Setting up the application (Unix)